 - While not exactly an angel (more like a member of the Heron, a Winged Humanoid race), Leanne from Fire Emblem Tellius fits in nicely.
-Her older brother Reyson is a Rare Male Example.
+Her older brothers Reyson and Rafiel are both rare male examples.

 - Bayonetta: Zigzags this trope all over the place.
 Angels take on a wide variety of non-sexualized forms (Winged Humanoids, Dragons, Wheels, and hot rods for starters).
 However, hit them hard enough and that all falls off.
 What's underneath is NOT pretty.
 Played more or less straight however with the Joys, who appear as hot, jiggly women-like humanoids.
 Gets mixed in with Hot as Hell considering their behaviour however, given their tendency for Immodest Orgasm.